Pages and Extents Architecture Guide

 After an extent has been allocated to an object, the SQL Server Database Engine uses the PFS pages to record which pages in the extent are allocated or free.
 This information is used when the SQL Server Database Engine has to allocate a new page.
 The amount of free space in a page is only maintained for heap and Text/Image pages.
 It is used when the SQL Server Database Engine has to find a page with free space available to hold a newly inserted row.
 Indexes do not require that the page free space be tracked, because the point at which to insert a new row is set by the index key values.

-A PFS page is the first page after the file header page in a data file (page ID 1).
-This is followed by a GAM page (page ID 2), and then an SGAM page (page ID 3).
-There is a new PFS page approximately 8,000 pages after the first PFS page, and additional PFS pages in subsequent 8,000 page intervals.
-There is another GAM page 64,000 extents after the first GAM page on page 2, another SGAM page 64,000 extents after the first SGAM page on page 3, and additional GAM and SGAM pages in subsequent 64,000 extent intervals.
+A new PFS, GAM or SGAM page is added in the data file for every additional range that it keeps track of.
+Thus, there is a new PFS page 8,088 pages after the first PFS page, and additional PFS pages in subsequent 8,088 page intervals.
+To illustrate, page ID 1 is a PFS page, page ID 8088 is a PFS page, page ID 16176 is a PFS page, and so on.
+There is a new GAM page 64,000 extents after the first GAM page and it keeps track of the 64,000-extents following it; the sequence continues at 64,000-extent intervals.
+Similarly, there is a new SGAM page 64,000 extents after the first SGAM page and additional SGAM pages in subsequent 64,000 extent intervals.
 The following illustration shows the sequence of pages used by the SQL Server Database Engine to allocate and manage extents.

 Managing space used by objects